HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 As a pediatric dietitian who’s worked with many families over the years, I’m often asked for dinner ideas that work for busy families, picky eaters, and a desire for health-consciousness.

-Families are really busy, with little time to cook meals, let alone plan, shop, and prepare foods at the end of the day.
+Families generally do well with breakfast and lunch, but they get hung up on dinner.
+Many families are really busy, with little time to cook meals, let alone plan, shop, and prepare foods at the end of the day.
+I know, I have one of those families!

-How Do I Do Deconstructed Meals?
+How to Do Deconstructed Meals

 Let’s break it down, step-by-step:

 • When you think of a meal you want to serve your family, think of it in its basic parts.
 Break down the casserole into the protein, grain, veggies, and other components.
-If you’re doing a salad for dinner, separate out the ingredients into bowls.
-If you’re making kabobs, let the kids skewer the components, then grill them.
+If you’re doing a salad for dinner, separate the ingredients into bowls.
+If you’re making kabobs, let the kids skewer their preferred components, then grill them.
 A deconstructed meal presents the components of the main entree as separate, to be chosen and assembled by the eater.

 • A deconstructed meal is a “healthy smorgasbord” offered in a “build it yourself” atmosphere, and sure to be fun and please your family.

-Make your own personal pizza: Use fresh dough or pre-made dough and the sauce and toppings of your choice.
+Use fresh dough or pre-made dough, tomato sauce, and toppings of your choice.
 Let each family member assemble their own pizza to their liking, then bake.

-Entrée Salads: From lettuce and an assortment of vegetables to protein toppers like chicken, shrimp or beans, lay out the components for your entrée salad and let your kids assemble their own.
+From lettuce and an assortment of vegetables to protein toppers like chicken, shrimp or beans, lay out the components for your entrée salad and let your kids assemble their own.

 Need More Help with Family Meals?